wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **M:**&ensp;Don’t say, “everybody is conscious”.
 Say, “there is consciousness”, in which everything appears and disappears.
 Our minds are just waves on the ocean of consciousness.
-As waves they come and go.
+As waves, they come and go.
-As ocean they are infinite and eternal.
+As ocean, they are infinite and eternal.
 Know yourself as the ocean of beïng, the womb of all existence.
-These are all metaphors of course; the reality is beyond description.
+These are all metaphors of course; the reälity is beyond description.
 You can know it only by beïng it.

 **Q:**&ensp;Is the search for it worth the trouble?